IOS 13

-iOS 13 is the thirteenth major release of the iOS mobile operating system developed by Apple Inc. for their iPhone, iPod Touch and HomePod lines.
-The successor to iOS 12 on those devices, it was announced at the company's Worldwide Developers Conference (WWDC) on June 3, 2019, and released on September 19, 2019.
+iOS 13 is the thirteenth major release of the iOS mobile operating system developed by Apple for the iPhone, iPod Touch and HomePod.
+The successor to iOS 12, it was announced at the company's Worldwide Developers Conference (WWDC) on June 3, 2019, and released on September 19, 2019.
 It was succeeded by iOS 14, released on September 16, 2020.

 As of iOS 13, the iPad lines run a separate operating system, derived from iOS, named iPadOS.
-Both iPadOS 13 and iOS 13 dropped support for devices with less than 2 GB of RAM.
+Both iPadOS 13 and iOS 13 drop support for devices with less than 2 GB of RAM.

 Overview

 iOS 13 and iPadOS 13 were introduced by Senior Vice President of Software Engineering Craig Federighi at the WWDC keynote address on June 3, 2019.

 The first beta was made available to registered developers after the keynote.
 The second beta was released to registered developers on June 18, 2019, and the first public beta was released on June 24, 2019.
 The initial release of iOS 13 was version 13.0, which was released to the public on September 19, 2019.